tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 1. Write code that loops through the `colors` array, generates list items, and appends them to the appropriate list element.
 For this array use a classic `for` loop.
 1. Write code that loops through the `foods` array, generates list items, and appends them to the appropriate list element.
 For this array use an ES6 `for...of` loop.
 1. Be sure that your code uses `document.createElement()` to create each element.
 1. Optional: add your favorite web sites to the `links` object literal, and then loop through the object, pulling out both the *key* and the *value*, generate functioning links, and add them to the last &lt;ol> on the page.
 This is worth an extra 5 points on the HW assignment.
-The JavaScript `for...in` loop will probably get the job done.
+The JavaScript `for...in` loop will get the job done.

 ### Final Result